Heidemann-Consulting/Team-Intelligence-Platform/docs/lacm-rituals-and-practices.md

 3.  **Integration in Routines:** AI-assisted steps are embedded in regular daily, weekly, monthly, and strategic cycles within the TIP environment.
 4.  **Transparent Evaluation:** Humans always review, edit (if necessary), and explicitly save (creating a new version) AI-generated TIP Documents before they become part of the official knowledge base.
 5.  **Continuous Learning:** The process facilitates iterative improvement of inputs to TIP Workflows, manual processes, and the knowledge base itself, all documented within TIP.
-6.  **Markdown Standard:** `.md` is the universal format for all TIP Documents, ensuring human and machine readability.
+6.  **Markdown Standard:** Markdown is the universal format for all TIP Documents, ensuring human and machine readability.
 7.  **Local AI Processing:** All AI processing via TIP Workflows uses the locally configured LLM, ensuring data privacy.
 No internet or external tool access by the LLM is assumed or utilized.

 ---